 Russian river cruise highlights

-For centuries, Moscow has been the political, cultural and economic centre of Russia.
+For centuries, Moscow has been the political, cultural and economic center of Russia.

 With so much to see and do it's a good idea to stay for a few days in Moscow before or after your cruise to take in its many historical sights, buildings and galleries such as: Red Square, the Kremlin, the Pushkin Museum and Tretyakov Galleries, the Novodevichy Convent, Arbat Street and the Bolshoi Theatre.